getporter/porter/pkg/templates/templates/create/README.md

 details on every field and how to configure your bundle.
 This is a required file.

+## helpers.sh

+This is a bash script where you can place helper functions that you can call from your porter.yaml file.

 ## README.md

 This explains the files created by `porter create`.
 It is not used by porter and